-The hemp plant produces two types of molecules with very different reactions.
+The hemp plant produces two types of molecules, THC and CBD, each with very different reactions.
 THC (Tetrahydrocannabinol), which is mostly found in marijuana, can attach to our endocannabinoid system receptors.
 When this happens, it sends a signal to the brain, which results in the psychoactive effects of "getting high."
 CBD, however, doesn’t attach to these receptors and instead can have an anti-inflammatory effect on our bodies (more on that next).

+The research on CBD usage is plentiful and the ailments it has been associated with improving are varied.
 Studies have shown CBD has anti-inflammatory effects, and could help in the treatment of arthritis, chronic pain, and Type 1 diabetes.
 The anti-inflammatory effect could also support heart health.
 CBD oil has been shown to reduce anxiety and help with anxiety-induced insomnia, social anxiety disorder, and PTSD.
-Studies do show anti-cancer properties in CBD oil and that it may be able to prevent the spread of cancer cells, but more research is needed.
-One other really great recent finding, CBD oil seems to have antipsychotic and neuroprotective properties, so it may be helpful in the treatment of epilepsy, substance abuse disorders, schizophrenia, depression, sleep disorders, and Parkinson’s disease.
-Studies also support the use of CBD to help people stop smoking.
-The FDA has actually approved the use of CBD, in the form of the drug Epidiolex, as a therapy for two rare conditions characterized by epileptic seizures, Lennox-Gastaut Syndrome and Draret Syndrome.
+Some studies do show anti-cancer properties in CBD oil and that it may be able to prevent the spread of cancer cells, but more research is needed.
+CBD oil seems to have antipsychotic and neuroprotective properties, so it may be helpful in the treatment of epilepsy, substance abuse disorders, schizophrenia, depression, sleep disorders, and Parkinson’s disease.
+Other studies also support the use of CBD to help people stop smoking.
+The FDA has actually approved the use of CBD, in the form of the drug Epidiolex, as a therapy for two rare conditions characterized by epileptic seizures, Lennox-Gastaut Syndrome and Dravet Syndrome.
 Studies also show that CBD oil may help prevent the development of social recognition deficit (the inability to recognize someone’s face) for those in the early stages of Alzheimer’s disease.

 Currently, there are no studies on the long-term effects of using CBD oil, but it’s thought to be relatively safe for most people.
-However, CBD can interact with many medications.
-So it’s important to always discuss supplements with your doctor or licensed wellness professional, but if you’re on any medications.
+CBD can interact with many medications. so it’s important to always discuss supplements with your doctor or licensed wellness professional if you’re on any medications.

 While CBD isn’t thought to have many negative effects, the quality of the oil you choose is VERY important.
 Currently, there is no FDA regulation of CBD oil, so be careful what source you choose to buy from right now.
 You want to look for organic, full-spectrum oil from hemp.
 These will contain phytonutrients, essential fatty acids, flavonoids, and antioxidants from the whole hemp plant to give you the most benefit.
-You also want to make sure your CBD oil is free from heavy metals or harsh chemicals.
-This is one of the reasons we LOVE Nature’s Ultra.
-Their company is committed to the same quality and production standards as Young Living, so we feel confident and safe using their products.
+You also want to make sure your CBD oil is free from heavy metals and harsh chemicals.